 How many people have haemophilia in Australia?

-Currently in Australia there are around 3,000 people with varied degrees of severity.
+Currently in Australia there are more than 2,700 people with varied degrees of severity.

 Who gets haemophilia?

 Haemophilia is found in all races and all socio-economic groups.

 Yes.
 Each 'type' refers to the lack of a specific clotting factor.
 Factors VIII and IX are the most common deficiencies, however others do exist.
 Factor VIII deficiency is known as haemophilia A while haemophilia B refers to deficiency of Factor IX.
 Haemophilia can be mild, moderate or severe, depending on the degree of the deficiency. (ie how much factor is missing)

 Mild Haemophilia - 5-40% factor VIII or IX activity